Class IterableSubject

 • containsExactlyElementsIn

-Checks that a subject contains exactly the provided objects or fails.
+Checks that the actual iterable contains exactly the provided objects.

 Multiplicity is respected.
-For example, an object duplicated exactly 3 times in the Iterable parameter asserts that the object must likewise be duplicated exactly 3 times in the subject.
+For example, an object duplicated exactly 3 times in the Iterable parameter asserts that the object must likewise be duplicated exactly 3 times in the actual iterable.

 To also test that the contents appear in the given order, make a call to inOrder() on the object returned by this method.